Fiesta Mart

-Fiesta Mart, L.L.C., formerly Fiesta Mart Inc., is a Latino-American supermarket chain based in Houston, Texas, that was established in 1972.
-Fiesta Mart stores are located in Texas.
-The chain uses a cartoon parrot as a mascot.
-As of 2004, it operated 34 supermarkets in Greater Houston, 16 supermarkets in other locations in Texas, and 17 Beverage Mart liquor store locations.
-During the same year, it had 7.5% of the grocery market share in Greater Houston.
-Many of its stores were located in Hispanic neighborhoods and other minority neighborhoods.
+Fiesta Mart, L.L.C., formerly Fiesta Mart Inc., is a Latino-American supermarket chain based in Houston, Texas.
+Established in 1972, the company specializes in serving Hispanic and other minority neighborhoods.
+As of 2004, the chain operated 34 supermarkets in Greater Houston and 16 supermarkets elsewhere in Texas, along with 17 Beverage Mart liquor stores.
+During that period, Fiesta Mart held a 7.5% share of the grocery market in Greater Houston.
+The chain's mascot is a cartoon parrot.

-The chain is best known for stocking Hispanic groceries and also serves hot cooked breakfast, lunch, and dinner.
-Allison Wollam of the Houston Business Journal said, "The company has been successful at targeting the Hispanic market and specifically catering to their needs and shopping styles."
-Bernie Murphy, a spokesperson for Fiesta, said in 2006 that at some stores, Hispanics make up to 70% of the stores' clientele.
-Fiesta caters to these customers with a large selection of foods and ingredients that are generally not available at a typical grocery store.
-Fiesta stores also often include several other stores owned by independent operators, such as discount jewelry and banking.
-Fiesta also operates Fiesta Liquor Stores, where only alcohol is sold.
+Fiest Mart is recognized for its selection of Hispanic groceries and prepared hot meals.
+Allison Wollam of the Houston Business Journal noted that, "The company has been successful at targeting the Hispanic market and specifically catering to their needs and shopping styles."
+In 2006, a company spokesperson reported that Hispanic customers accounted for up to 70% of stores in certain locations.

+The chain provides international foods and ingredients which are typically not available at American grocery stores.
+Furthermore, Fiesta Mart locations often include independent store-within-stores, such as discount jewelry and banking services.
+The company also operates Fiesta Liquor Stores, which specializes in the sale of alcohol.